 Differential Scanning Calorimeter

-Internet access is widely available and required in all courses.
+Internet access and WiFi is widely available and required in all courses.

 The department maintains two computer laboratories for the use of its students.

-The frosh/sophomore laboratory currently has 14 computers while the Tutoring Center has seven, and the Jr/Sr majors room portion of it has two more.
-Others are available in the Academic Computer Center and at other places on campus.
+The first laboratory currently has 15 computers while the second has seven.
+Others are available in the Academic Computer Center, Library and at other places on campus.